Dušan Gvozdić

 Dušan Gvozdić (Душан Гвоздић; born 8 March 1978) is a Serbian professional basketball coach.
 His most recent position was an assistant coach for Toyota Alvark of the Japan Professional Basketball League B.League.

 Coaching career

 Gvozdić worked as an assistant coach for the Hemofarm (Yugoslavia), Lietuvos Rytas (Lithuania) Mega Aqua Monta (Serbia), Polytekhnika-Halychyna (Ukraine), Universitet Yugra Surgut (Russia).
 He was interim head coach for Hemofarm in start of 2012.

 In December 2014, Gvozdić was named head coach for the Vršac Swisslion.
 He resigned in November 2015.
-On February 23, 2016, Gvozdić became head coach for the Bosna Royal of the Basketball Championship of Bosnia and Herzegovina.
+On February 23, 2016, Gvozdić became head coach for the Bosna of the Basketball Championship of Bosnia and Herzegovina.
 That season Bosna Royal ended as a runner up, both in Bosnian championship and cup.
 After resigning at Bosnia Royal in July 2017, Gvozdic signed as an assistant coach for the Oettinger Rockets for the 2017–18 BBL season.

 In the 2018–19 B.League season, Gvozdić assigned for Alvark Tokyo.
 The team won the championship title the same season.